-The Health Project Manager develops, leads, monitors and evaluates the assigned health project.
-This involves effectively managing and reporting on the project in line with the objectives, timeframe and budget with a focus on training and coordination.
-Other important aspects of the role include managing and training primary healthcare and reproductive staff to meet international quality standards in health care delivery, encouraging beneficiary participation, liaising with other stakeholders, and anticipating, planning, and contributing to the development of new health project proposals and reports.
+Develop, lead, monitor and evaluate the assigned health projects.
+This involves effectively managing and reporting on the projects in line with the objectives, timeframe and budget with a focus on health system strengthening, training and coordination.
+Other important aspects of the role include managing and training primary health care staff to meet international quality standards in health care delivery, encouraging beneficiary participation, liaising with other stakeholders, and anticipating, planning, and contributing to the development of new health project proposals and reports.

 Take a look at Medair’s Health & Nutrition work.

-Field based position in Renk, South Sudan.
-Take a look at Medair’s work in South Sudan.
+Field based position in Kasai D.R.
+Congo.
+Take a look at Medair’s work in D.R.
+Congo.

 Starting Date / Initial Contract Details